salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 # How we teach this

 Developers should know about mixed mode and the ability for a component to favor native Shadow DOM before they start implementing new components.
-This would eliminate any potential tech debt before they get started.
+This would eliminate any potential tech debt from accumulating before crossing the start line.
 Any unresolved observable differences should be documented to assist in deciding whether a component is a candidate for native Shadow DOM.

 # Unresolved questions

 1. Light DOM components - What does the runtime assertion for preventing synthetic mode components in the native mode component subtree look like with Light DOM components in play?
+Can we just use a disallow list for synthetic mode components that would allow light DOM components, or is it more complicated than that?